My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 The Offense

-Despite that my mother knew we did not share the same beliefs, I received birthday and holiday cards with Bible verses and other Christian-based commentary in them for decades.
+Despite my mother knowing that we do not share the same beliefs, I continued to receive birthday and holiday cards with Bible verses and other Christian-based commentary in them for over a decade.
+She would call me and sing me Happy Birthday—not the version we all sang growing up—but some modified Christian Birthday song about ‘finding Jesus near every day of the year’.

-And while I can understand this is the lens through which she views the world, and I can appreciate that she took the time and care to at least send me cards on holidays, she clearly wasn’t thinking about what messages would be meaningful to me as the recipient.
-Instead, her efforts felt thoughtless and selfish as she celebrated her beliefs on my birthday.
+While I can understand this is the lens through which she views the world, and I can appreciate that she took the time and care to at least send me cards on holidays, she clearly wasn’t thinking about what messages would be meaningful to me as the recipient, even though it was my birthday.

 At first, it was disheartening.
-But eventually, over the years, disappointment turned to frustration, as these and other interactions reinforced her lack of sensitivity or acceptance of my gifts and my chosen spiritual path.
+But eventually, over the years, disappointment turned to frustration as these and other interactions reinforced her lack of sensitivity, distrust of my healing and spiritual gifts, and general lack of acceptance of my chosen path.

 Eventually, it became too much.

-So, one day, I was sick of it, and I was angry at her complete disregard for my thoughts and feelings, and I told her the religious cards were driving a wedge between us, “So, please stop!”
+So, one birthday, I was sick of it.
+I was angry at her complete disregard for my thoughts and feelings, and I told her the religious cards were driving a wedge between us, “So, please stop!”

-This time I did not pansy around.
-I was direct and assertive.
+This time I did not beat around the bush or drop hints.
+I was direct and assertive, and she didn’t like it.

 Then something unfathomable happened.